 If you’re convicted of a felony-level trespassing charge in Colorado, you’re not just risking your freedom and finances; you could also be risking your future.

 Aside from monetary fines and possible jail time associated with the conviction, a felony on your record could mean additional disadvantages in your future.
 These disadvantages include more limited employment and housing options, child custody restrictions, and being prohibited from owning firearms.
-At Right Law Group, our Colorado Springs trespassing attorney can help you mount a strong defense strategy to help you get your criminal charges dismissed, potentially helping you avoid jail time.
+At Right Law Group, our top-rated trespassing attorneys can help you mount a strong defense strategy to help you get your criminal charges dismissed, potentially helping you avoid jail time.

 You have a lot at stake when you’re facing criminal charges like trespassing.
 Not only is your freedom at risk, but your financial situation and future employment opportunities could also take a hit.